crispgm/resume/README.md

 ## Features

 * Simple, elegant, and minimal design
-* PC and mobile friendly
+* PC and mobile friendly, but it looks better on PC
 * PDF supports and print friendly
 * Flexible and extensible